robsonzagrejr/epos_micro_kernel/README.md

 ### Running

-After building an application-oriented instance of EPOS, you can run the application with the tailored EPOS on QEMU using: ```make run```
+After building an application-oriented instance of EPOS, you can run the application with the tailored EPOS on QEMU using: ```make APPLICATION=<app> run```

 ## Contributing